TheNooodle/MinishootRandomizer/README.md

     * If you have to use the version compatible with `v0.5.0` of Archipelago, don't forget to rename the `.apworld` to `minishoot.apworld`.
 * Go over your root Archipelago directory, and put the `.apworld` file in the `custom_worlds` directory.
 * Also in the Archipelago directory, put the players `.yaml` files in the `Players` folder
-    * The `archipelago-template.yaml` file in the mod folder should document every available settings.
+    * The `archipelago-template.yaml` file in the [release assets](https://github.com/TheNooodle/MinishootRandomizer/releases) should document every available settings.
     * For more info, head over the Archipelago website/Discord server.
 * Execute `ArchipelagoGenerate.exe` to generate the seed.
 * To start hosting the game, execute `ArchipelagoServer.exe output/<seed-zip-file>`, where `<seed-zip-file>` is the generated file from the step before.